Ahket-net/docs/MD/Legal Framework.md

 AttestationClause = '''I, [IDS], hereby attest and affirm that the statement provided herein, along with all associated attachments and exhibits, including digital files, are true and accurate to the best of my knowledge and belief.
 The attachments are identified as follows: [List Attachments with Descriptions or Identifiers].
 This attestation is made on [Date].'''

-Therefore, the CT of a SAT should have this AttestationClause as part of its CL.
+Therefore, the CT of a SATT should have this AttestationClause as part of its CL.

 ### Case 2: Contract